-Although the clown monster hit “It” may end up grossing more box office dollars, this is a better horror movie in my perspective.
-The creepiness permeates and paves the way for a quaint yet terrifying tale of one family and a mystic pet sematary just behind their house.
+Although the clown monster hit “It” of the same year may have ended up grossing more box office dollars, “Pet Sematary” is a much better horror movie written by Stephen King, in my opinion.
+The creepiness permeates and paves the way for a quaint yet terrifying tale of one family and a mystic pet cemetery just behind their house.

 I have observed modern horror includes both remakes of past hits as well as re imaginings.
 These span from “Friday the 13th” to “The Fly” and beyond.
 Here we have a remake with a slight re imagining element.
 Pet Sematary revitalizes the beloved 80’s film by Stephen King and respectively repackages it into a film that is more artful, more creepy, and more thought provoking than the original.
 This isn’t just a jump-scare film either, though it has some of that.
 It is a horror film through and through creepiness and dark, misty atmosphere included.